diggsweden/haskell-digg-oidc/README.md

 # Haskell OpenID Connect and OpenID Federation client testbed

-This is a fully functional client testbed and demonstrator written in haskell for OpenID Connect and OpenID Federation.
-It can be used as a showcase or as a basis for learning OpenID Connect and Federation and give various implementation hints.
+This is a client testbed and demonstrator written in haskell for OpenID Connect and OpenID Federation.
+It can be used as a showcase or as a basis for learning OpenID Connect and Federation specifications and give various implementation hints.
 This is an ongoing project and by no means complete in support of the related standards.

 Why Haskell?
 Haskell is a lazy, purely functional, statically typed language used in both academic and industrial settings and has been around quite a while.
-This testbed is to demonstrate the use of a functional language in solutions and standards endorsed by the agency.
+This testbed is to demonstrate the use of a functional language as an example for solutions and standards endorsed by the agency.

 ## Table of Contents